OFF-ICE TRAINING & CONDITIONING

 Fact: Athletes who incorporate proper off-ice training and conditioning, skate stronger; jump higher; have stronger jump landings; have stronger spins; have better body position awareness; and reduce their risk of injury.

-The coaching and room facility fees for Off-Ice Training/Conditioning, and Off-Ice Dance/Performance classes (combination of ballet, jazz, and contemporary) are included with most programs.
+The coaching and room facility fees for Off-Ice Training/Conditioning, and Off-Ice Dance/Performance classes (combination of ballet, jazz, contemporary, and hip hop) are included with most programs.

 Please ensure you are aware of your program, and discuss options with the Director of Skating.